 If someone claiming to be with CDC or SFDPH calls at your door, do not let them in.
 Call 9-1-1 and provide the dispatcher with the suspect's description and as much detail as possible.
 Or call San Francisco’s district attorney’s office hotline to report scams: 415-551-9595.

-Additionally, some seniors have reported receiving a call from someone claiming to be a health official and stating that someone in their family has tested positive for the Corona Virus and extra money is needed for their care.
+Additionally, some seniors have reported receiving a call from someone claiming to be a health official and stating that someone in their family has tested positive for the Coronavirus and extra money is needed for their care.
 Again, no one will contact you demanding money for this situation.
 Hang up and call San Francisco’s district attorney’s office hotline to report scams: 415-551-9595.

 Keep ‘er Moving!